oren/oren.github.io/articles/wardley-maps/README.md

 # Wardley Maps

+## 1. What are Wardley Maps?

 The process of making strategic decisions (leadership) based on the purpose (“the game”), a description of the competitive landscape (a map), the external forces acting on the landscape (climate), and the training of your people (doctrine).

 ![art of war](art-of-war.png)

-## 1. Example for Using Wardley Maps
+## 2. What Can You Do with Wardely Maps?

 ### Decide Between Outsuorcing and Building Your Own